 - Jackie was very disappointed with The Protector and recut the movie himself so that things made sense (such as changing the nude female lab assistants to fully clothed ones) and so the story was more cohesive (re-editing the fights into a Hong Kong style, removing swearing, adding a scene or two to flesh out Character Development, etc.)

 - Rule of Funny: Many of his fight scenes revolve around this.
 As mentioned, Jackie himself is not a big fan of violence (and even condemns the typical "American" style of simply using blunt objects to beat someone senseless), and so he choreographs his fight scenes to be more like a comedy skit than a real brawl.
-This is where his brilliant use of props really shines— for example, in one film, he's on a bicycle being chased by a bad guy, also riding a bike.
+This is where his brilliant use of props really shines— for example, in Project A, he's on a bicycle being chased by a bad guy, also riding a bike.
 He passes a store and knocks on the door while riding past, and by the time someone answers, the door being opened takes out the bad guy behind him.

 - Small Name, Big Ego: He admits in his autobiography that he went through a phase of this early in his career, pulling stunts like behaving badly in restaurants.
 He quickly wised up.

 - Take That!: His stage name "Cheng Long" means "already a dragon" and was intended as a dig at all the Bruce Lee Clones with stage names like "becoming a dragon".